Overview

 When Abraham Lincoln became president in March 1861, the United States was on the brink of the Civil War.
 Six states had already left the Union.
 The North and the South fought over the question of slavery.
 More than anything, Lincoln wanted to reunite the states.
 He refused to recognize the Confederacy as a separate country.
 Yet the Constitution didn’t give the president the power to end slavery.
 But what could Lincoln do by law?
 Why was slavery so important to the southern states?
 How would Lincoln manage to keep the Union together?
 Discover the clever plan behind Lincoln’s Emancipation Proclamation, and learn how it freed the first slaves.

-Unlike Amazon and other retailers who may also offer When Were the First Slaves Set Free during the Civil War?
-(And Other Questions about the Emancipation Proclamation) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry When Were the First Slaves Set Free during the Civil War?
+(And Other Questions about the Emancipation Proclamation), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.